If a prospect presents positive responses to at least three of the criterias, then the sales team can consider the prospect qualified.

 Timeline: When is your prospect planning on making a decision?

 The last component of BANT framework is Timeline!

 Yes, you do know that your prospect has the budget, that he/she can make a decision whether or not to choose you and finally that the need is very real.
 But she cannot make a decision for eighteen months.

 Of course you would not have the same strategy for a deal that can close next week compared to next year, that is why getting timeline information is so important to determine whether the prospect is cold, warm or hot.

 Focus on hot leads that express a need for urgency.
 They should be your top priority!

-The more you take a hot lead in hand, the more time you have to close the sale with the right sales approach: holding a meeting within the time limit, guiding the client in his decision…
+The more you take a hot lead in hand, the more time it would take you to close the sale with the right sales approach such as: holding a meeting within the time limit and guiding the client in the decision.

 Here are some questions that can guide this process:

 - What upcoming events would you like to be equipped with our solution for?